triologygmbh/test-data-loader/README.md

 And [`de.triology.blog.testdataloader.demo.Demo`](https://github.com/triologygmbh/test-data-loader/blob/master/src/test/java/de/triology/blog/testdataloader/demo/Demo.java) shows how to load that file.
 (Notice that `Demo` is a Java class.)

 ### Entity Definitions
 Use the following syntax in a separate .groovy file to define a `User` entity.
-The entitiy will be created, persisted and registered under the name "Peter" when the definition file is loaded.
+The entitiy will be created, persisted and registered under the name "Peter" when the definition file is loaded. _**Note:** Entity definition files are expected to be UTF-8 encoded._
 ```Groovy
 import static de.triology.blog.testdataloader.EntityBuilder.create
 import de.triology.blog.testdataloader.demo.User